Digera

-Digera muricata in Theni, Cumbam Valley, Tamil Nadu, India.

 Digera muricata is a species of flowering plant belonging to the family Amaranthaceae.
-It is the sole species in genus Digera.
+It is the sole species in the genus Digera.
 It is an annual native to parts of Africa and Asia, ranging from Egypt to Tanzania in eastern Africa, and to Madagascar, the Arabian Peninsula, Afghanistan, the Indian Subcontinent, Myanmar, southeastern China, Sumatra, Java, Sulawesi, and the Maluku Islands.